aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology-mpls.md

   - This is leveraged to derive the IP address assignment from each summary defined in the Fabric Underlay and Overlay Topology Variables.
 - Within the pe, p and rr dictionary variables, defaults can be defined.
   - This reduces user input requirements, limiting errors.
-  - The default variables can be overridden when defined under the node groups.
+  - The default variables can be overridden when defined under the node groups or individual nodes.

 ## Supported designs